Cohomology of abelian arrangements: Rational Cohomology

 If we further take $X$ to be a projective variety, then the $E_2$ term of the spectral sequence is all that is needed to calculate the cohomology of $M(\cA)$. \begin{lem} Let $\cA=\{Y_1,\dots,Y_n\}$ be a set of smooth connected divisors that intersect like hyperplanes in a smooth complex projective variety $X$, and denote its complement by $M(\cA)$.
 Then all differentials $d_j$ in the Leray spectral sequence for the inclusion $f:M(\cA)\into X$ are trivial for $j>2$. \end{lem} \begin{proof} To show that higher differentials are trivial, we consider the weight filtration on Note that since $F$ is a smooth complex projective variety, $H^p(F;\Q)$ is pure of weight $p$.
 Since $M(\cA_F)$ is the complement of a rational hyperplane arrangement, $H^q(M(\cA_F);\Q)$ is pure of weight $2q$ (by \cite{shapiro}).
 This implies that $H^p(X;R^qf_*\Q)$ is pure of weight $p+2q$.

-Now, the differentials must be strictly compatible with the weight filtration.
+Now, the differentials must be strictly compatible with the weight filtration, as explained in the proof of Theorem 3 of \cite{totaro}.
 Since the $(p,q)$ position on the $E_j$ term will also have weight $p+2q$, the differential $d_j$ will map something of weight $p+2q$ to something of weight $(p+j)+2(q-j+1)=p+2q-j+2$.
 Being strictly compatible with weights implies that the only nontrivial differential must be when $j=2$. \end{proof}

 Moreover, if we consider only the cohomological grading (by $p+q$) on the $E_2$ term, we have the following theorem.

 \begin{thm} Let $\cA=\{Y_1,\dots,Y_n\}$ be a set of smooth connected divisors that intersect like hyperplanes in a smooth complex projective variety $X$.
 The rational cohomology of $M(\cA)$ is isomorphic as a graded algebra to the cohomology of $E_2(\cA)$ with respect to its differential. \end{thm} \begin{proof} By Lemma \ref{degeneration}, the Leray spectral sequence degenerates at the $E_3$ term.
 This implies that the associated graded of $H^*(M(\cA);\Q)$ with respect to the Leray filtration is isomorphic to the cohomology of $E_2(\cA)$.